Ryujoxys/CodeX-WorkSpace/README.md

 # CodeX-WorkSpace

 This repository contains a simple Node.js project for collecting user requirements.
-The interface is presented in Chinese.
+The interface is presented in Chinese and styled in an iOS-inspired layout that adapts to mobile screens.
 The application provides two main pages:

 * **User survey** – a 30‑question form presented one question at a time with a progress bar.
-After answering all questions, users provide their contact information (name, e‑mail, WeChat and phone).
+Selecting an option automatically advances to the next question (multi‑select questions use a button).
+Users can also return to the previous question.
+After completing all questions, they provide their contact information (name, e‑mail, WeChat and phone).
 * **Admin panel** – displays a table with all collected submissions.

 ## Running the server